adamblackburn/reanimator/reanimating/animatingyourapp.md

 ## Adding Reanimator's files

+### JavaScript

-You need to place `js/reanimator` directory in your application.
+You need to create the `js/reanimator` directory in your application.
 This includes the `reanimator.js`, `reanimator-jquery.1.8.3.js`, and `reanimator-load.js`.
 You can change the directory name from `js/reanimator` as long as you update the script tags from the previous step.

+Get `reanimator.js` and `reanimator-jquery.1.8.3.js` from the `dist` directory in this repository. `reanimator-load.js` is contained in the `reanimating` directory, with these instructions.

+### pre

+The `pre` script allow reanimator to set up the environment before the page loads.
+It must have the same origin as the page to replay and (for no particular technical reason) must be loaded from the url `/pre` on your server.
+This can be changed by modifying replay-viewer.
+Configure your application to serve the `/pre` page correctly.

 ## Change your application ID